Case Studies & Reports

-RIT develops case studies of refugee integration with host communities in towns and urban neighborhoods around the world
+RIT develops case studies and reports of refugee integration with host communities in towns and urban neighborhoods around the world

-Each of RIT's case studies are specific to their local context and the reflexive experiences of the case study's researcher(s), while also addressing three general cross-cutting themes:
+Each of RIT's cases are specific to their local context and the reflexive experiences of the case's participants, while also addressing three general cross-cutting themes:

 - Aarhus, Denmark

 - Beirut, Lebanon

 - Grahamstown, South Africa